Lehsqa/eon_telegram_bot/README.md

 ## Functionality

-### Sending zip for getting first lines from each files
+### Sending .zip file for getting first lines from each unzip files